thegreenwebfoundation/url2green-js/README.md

 In cases where you don't want to rely on SQLite, this will generate a JSON file that allows you to perform the same lookups, using the `@tgwf/co2` module.

-### Fetching updated snpashots from the Green Web Foundation
+### Fetching updated snapshots from the Green Web Foundation

 You can fetch the most recent copy of the url2green dataset from The Green Web Foundation.